 Things to do in Shibuya

-• Shibuya Sky – panoramic observation deck 229 meter (751 feet) tall, on a clear day you can see mt.
-Fugi
+- Shibuya Sky – panoramic observation deck 229 meters (751 feet) tall, on a clear day you can see Mount Fuji

 Shibuya is one of the busiest neighbourhoods to stay in Tokyo, although this can be a positive when it comes to nightlife and energy, it can also be tough on the days you want to relax and escape the noise.
 In addition for anyone on a tight budget, Shibuya is one of the most expensive areas to stay, consider exploring other Tokyo neighbourhoods that are more affordable.